shreya172004/Containerization_and_DevOps/ASSIGNMENT1/intro.md

 | Host Isolation | Host cannot reach containers | Host can communicate |
 | Best Use Case | Small LAN / bare metal | Cloud / VMs ✅ Used here |

-**Why IPvlan was chosen:** In virtualized environments (like WSL/cloud VMs), many network interfaces block multiple MAC addresses per port.
+**Why IPvlan was chosen in our application:** In virtualized environments (like WSL/cloud VMs), many network interfaces block multiple MAC addresses per port.
 IPvlan avoids this by sharing the host MAC, making it the correct choice for this setup.

 ---